OptimisticTrousers/battleship/README.md

 First serious project while using Jest and a test-first approach

 Utilizing factory functions to make Ship and Gameboard objects, utilizing babel for transpiling, prettier and eslint for formatting and linting, and webpack to bundle javascript.

+bug.png shows a bug where the function, randomlyPlaceShips, would coincidentally create a grid of ships that prevents a ship of length 5 from rendering.
+Not fixed yet